Evaluating Language Model Applications for Identifying Solution-Related Content in Issue Report Discussions: Introduction

 Despite its importance, manually identifying solution-related content in issue report discussions is often a time-consuming and challenging task.
 These discussions can include tens or even hundreds of interactions (in the form of comments or posts) among various contributors~\cite{saha2025decoding,gilmer2023summit,ko2011design}, addressing different aspects of issue resolution, which makes following the conversation and extracting relevant information difficult~\cite{arya2019analysis,huang2018automating,gilmer2023summit}.
 Previous studies~\cite{saha2025decoding,gilmer2023summit,ko2011design} have shown that understanding issue report discussions demands significant mental effort from developers, as the conversations can be entangled and redundant, containing various types of information and overlapping content threads that are difficult to follow.
 This problem is further compounded by the large volume of issue reports and comments developers must process, a common scenario in many software projects~\cite{zou2018practitioners,anvik2006should}.

-Identifying solution-related content in issue report discussions can be framed as a text classification task, where various ML and DL models serve as binary classifiers.
+Identifying solution-related content in issue report discussions can be framed as a text classification task, where various ML and DL models serve as binary classifiers to determine if a given text passage (\eg a sentence or a paragraph) conveys information of a certain kind (\eg a proposed solution to the issue).
 However, it remains unclear how different types of models—namely, machine learning models (MLMs), pretrained language models (PLMs), and large language models (LLMs)—perform on this task.
 In addition, the potential of combining traditional MLM-based classifiers (\eg\ \svc) with LLM-based embeddings has yet to be explored.
 Finally, it remains unclear whether integrating different types of models can further improve classification performance.

 This paper addresses these research gaps by conducting an empirical study that leverages MLMs, PLMs, and LLMs techniques to automatically identify solution-related content in developers’ discussions.
 Focusing on Mozilla Firefox, a well-established open-source project, we examined three applications of language models—\textit{embeddings}, \textit{prompting}, and \textit{fine-tuning}—across three types of classifiers: MLMs, PLMs, and LLMs.
 Using a dataset from a recent work~\cite{saha2025decoding} (comprising 788 solution-related and 4,079 non-solution-related comments from 356 Mozilla Firefox issue reports), we trained and evaluated six MLMs, four PLMs, and two LLMs across 68 configurations.